wisteria bonsai

 Watering

 You will need to provide your wisteria plant with lots of water, especially during the growing season.
-In the summer, you will want to put your bonsai in a shallow bowl.
+In the summer, set the bonsai pot in a shallow bowl that is filled with water every time the tree is watered.

 Fill this up with water when you water your plant.
 This will help keep the roots moist, which is vital during the drying fall and winter months.